barelyhuman/reaper.is/pages/writing/20231127-the-decent-developer.md

 Over the years, this post has taken a different form everytime I wished to write about it.
 It's been written as a guide for other developers to read through.
 It's been a cry for help from a developer who wasn't able to achieve anything.
-There's also was a version where I just felt I couldn't really produce any value for anyone anyway.
+There also was a version where I just felt I couldn't really produce any value for anyone anyway and was going to rant about not having a direction/purpose in life.

 I don't know if I'll publish this version either because I don't know where this version is headed either.
-I never do, most of what I write here is a immediate jot down of whatever I'm thinking.
-I don't know if it justifies the spelling and grammatical errors but they are mostly because it's basically a long form thought.
+I never do, most of what I write here is an immediate jot down of whatever I'm thinking.
+I don't know if it justifies the spelling and grammatical errors but, they are mostly because what you are reading is a just a long form thought.

 ## Defining Value

-A lot of what I've built over the years were based on simple ideas I wished were accessible to people, it started off as a journey to build tiny, no nonsense apps for everyone to use at a very low price tag or even no price tag.
-This changed to building for developers since I could understand that market better and maybe do something for them, over the last few years I've gotten down to building for myself.
+A lot of what I've built over the years were based on simple ideas I wished were accessible to people, it started off as a journey to build tiny, no nonsense apps for everyone to use at a low price tag or even no price tag.

+This changed to building for developers since, I thought I could understand that market better and maybe do something for them.
+Over the last few years I moved to just building for myself.
 The feeling of freedom when you start doing this is really something else; this did fade for a while since I couldn't give these things time due to my day job but I'm hoping I'll be able to change that or get it in control over the next few months.

-"What value does it provide?",that's almost always the bottom line for most people.
-Does it have to though?
-If a problem is a niche one, I don't think I need to build something that solves it for everyone.
+"What value does it provide for the general public?", tired of this question at this point.
+Does it have to?
+If a problem is a niche one, I don't think I need to build something that solves it for everyone, everytime.
+Let me enjoy my hobby a bit.

 You think `musync` is an app anyone needs?
 It's a spotify to spotify sync since spotify doesn't like being able to share your Liked Songs as a playlist.
 So I